A list of terms and definitions related to SEMrush tools and digital marketing.

-GSC - GSC stands for Google Search Console, a free analytics service (formerly titled Webmaster Tools) provided by Google that offers data on a domain’s keywords, backlinks and top landing pages.
+GSC (Google Search Console) – A free analytics service (formerly titled Webmaster Tools) provided by Google that offers data on a domain’s keywords, backlinks and top landing pages.

-Historical Data - Historical data allows you to perform research on keywords and domains from previous months.
+Historical Data – The data that allows you to perform research on keywords and domains from previous months.
 Domain Analytics and Keyword Analytics historical data goes back to January 2012.
 PLA historical data goes back to September 2013.
 Traffic Analytics historical data goes back to April 2016.

-Improved Keywords - Improved Keywords are terms a domain is still ranking within the top 100 positions for, but has moved up in ranking since their previous position within the top 100 results.
+Improved Keywords – Terms a domain is still ranking within the top 100 positions for, but has moved up in ranking since their previous position within the top 100 results.

-Internal LinkRank - Internal LinkRank measures the flow of "link juice" between your website’s pages using a 100-point scale (from 0 to 100).
+Internal LinkRank – Measures the flow of "link juice" between your website’s pages using a 100-point scale (from 0 to 100).
 If a page is linked by a large number of authoritative pages within your website, it will have a high LinkRank score.

 Keyword (Google Ads) – The term on which the website is bidding on in Google Ads and is found amongst the top Paid results in Google for it.